I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/strmini/ns-strmini-_port_configuration_information.md

 `Reserved`

 Reserved for system use and not available for use by miniport drivers.

-`SizeOfThisPacket`

-`StreamDescriptorSize`

-`SystemIoBusNumber`

-Specifies the system-assigned number of the I/O bus to which the HBA is connected.
-The OS-specific port driver always initializes this member.
-Its value is system-assigned because the platform might have several I/O buses of the given <b>AdapterInterfaceType</b>.

 ## Remarks
 The specific members initialized depend on the HBA miniport driver and on the configuration information available to the OS-specific port driver.
 The OS-specific port driver sets default values in all members for which it cannot supply configuration information to the miniport driver's <i>HwScsiFindAdapter</i> routine.